ahmadfaizalbh/Chatbot/docs/source/template_tags.md

 ## Previous Tags
-Previous tag helps to give the proper response or save some input for future response
+Previous tag used to give the auto response for the chat query from the Chatbot.

 ### Template Syntax
 ```